2023

 October.
 October 2023 was remakable across the UK for several reasons.
 Overall it was warm in the south, the average temperatgure being higher the further south-east you went, and average in the Scotland, and very wet everywhere - remarkable given the first ten days were largely dry in the south.
 The first half of the month saw a north-south split, with high pressure over England and Wales giving fine settled weather.
 At the end of the first week, there was a very warm spell down south and a very wet spell up north.
 Temperatures were widely above 20C on the 7th-10th inclusive, and above 25C in the south-east, making it the best spell of warmth in October since 2011.
 Somewhere exceeded 25C for four days in a row, not seen in October since 1959.
 The temperature reached 26.1 C at East Malling (Kent) on the 9th, the highest October maximum since 2018.
 At the same time it was very wet in Scotland; there was an average of 64.1 mm across Scotland on the 6th and 7th, making nationally it the wettest two day spell on record.
 In Angus, usually a relatively dry area of the country with respect to Altantic fronts, I recorded 96.4 mm on these two days, with 67.4 mm on the 7th being my westtest day in decades here.
 More extraordinary weather was yet to come, however.
 This rain was due to an "atmospheric river", where winds from the SE created a continuous river of rain across the country.
 It was then cool across the country from the 12th to 13th.
 The second half of the month was unsettled and very wet.
 Storm Babet brought prolonged and very heavy rain, particularly to eastern Scotland.
 It's not often you see a "red" warning for rain in Angus.
 There was widespread and severe flooding, with many trees in leaf brought down by the wind.
 Angus recorded its wettest day on record; my garden saw an amazing 102.4 mm on the 19th.
 England and Wales saw its wettest threre day spell on record.
 Eastern Scotland had its wettest October on record; I recorded 343.2 mm in total, or 386% of the long-term average, confirmed by a station nearby in Auchterhouse.
 It was also very wet in parts of the Midlands, along the south coast, and parts of Northern Ireland, with over twice the average.
 The South Downs saw 281 mm, all of it from 13th October.
 Amazingly Wick and Littlehampton (West Sussex) were hit by a severe tornado on 28 October, just a month after another damaging tornado.
 It was a dull month, with 92% of the October average for sunshine, and particularly dull in northern England, which saw 78%.
 The highest rainfall total in a recording day was 129.5 mm at Fettercairn, Glensaugh (Kincardineshire) on 19-20th.
 The lowest temperature of the month was -5.5 C at Dalwhinne on the 31st, the lowest October minimum since 2019.

 November.
 November 2023 overall saw about average temperatures.
 The first two weeks were mild and unsettled first two weeks.
 It then became rather more settled, but it was still mild in the south, but the final ten days were much colder as winds turned to the north, introducing Arctic air.
-The start of the month continued October's wet and windy theme with Storm Ciaran bringing disruption aon the 1st-2nd, with widespread damage and flooding, particularly in the south (and it was exceptionally severe in the Channel Islands and northern France).
+The start of the month continued October's wet and windy theme with Storm Ciaran bringing disruption aon the 1st-2nd, with widespread damage and flooding, particularly in the south (and it was exceptionally severe in northern France).
 A new record low atmospheric pressure for England and Wales was set in the storm, with 953.3 mbars in Plymouth and 958.5 mbars at St. Athan (South Glamorgan).
 At such a pressure the boiling point of water drops to 98.3C; there was some speculation about whether this fall affected the taste of tea.
-A particularly severe tornado hit Jersey overnight on the 1st-2nd, bringing large hailstones, rated as T6, across 8 km, the most severe tornado in the UK since 7 December 1954.
+A particularly severe tornado, part of a supercell thunderstorm, hit east Jersey overnight on the 1st-2nd, bringing large spiky hailstones up to 85 mm long which dented cars and broke windows.
+The tornadowas rated as T6, across 8 km, the most severe tornado in the UK since 7 December 1954, and destroyed walls, roofs, and chimneys.
+Jersey airport reported a gust of wind of 101 mph, while the south coast of England experienced gusts up to 69 mph.
 Although the first half of the month was very wet, the dry second half meant that rainfall totals were about average, although they were still above in the south.
 Overall it was a sunnier month than average (112%), although it was dull in the southwest and east Scotland.
 The highest temperature of the month was 16.7C at Writtle (Essex) on the 13th, and the lowest -7.7C at Shrap (Cumbria) on the 25th.
 The highest rainfall in a recording day was 124.2 mm at Honister Pass (Cumbria) on 13-14th.

 December.
 Overall very mild.
 The cold spell at the November persisted for the first week.
 The lowest temperature of the month, -12.5, was observed at Altnaharra on the 3rd; even Cornwall saw some sharp forsts (-4.7 ay Culdrose on the 2nd).
 There was heavy snow on the 3rd affecting the Lake District, particulaly the Ambleside region., East Midlands, and NE (11 cm depth).
 Storms cleared the cold weahter on the 9th and 10th and brought much milder weather that lasted for the rest of the month.
 Christmas was very mild and damp: with 15.3 at Heathrow and Slough it was the warmest Christmas Eve since 1997.
 For those of us who like records, this year saw the record highest minimum temperature for Christmas Day in the UK (12.4C, at Exeter Airport and East Malling, Kent).
 A severe tornado caused serious damage in the Borough of Tameside in Greater Manchester t 23.45 pm on Wednesday 27th, with a hundred homes damaged, in named Storm Gerrit, which also brought strong winds, heavy rain, and disruptive snow to higer ground in Scotland.
 It was the equal fifth warmest December for Enfland and Wales, with particularly high minimum temperatures, and being particularly mild in the south.
 It was also a wet month, the eighth wettest for the UK since 1836; it was particularly wet in northern England and northeast Scotland.
 It was a dull month except for NW Scotland, and particularly dull in the south, which averaged just 26.6 hours (50%).
 The highest temperarture of the month was 16.1C at Rhyl on the 23rd.
 118.8 mm of rain fell at Kinlochewe on the recording day 16-17th.